 Spadefish in Puerto Galera, Philippines

-Day trips to Verde Island take you to some the best reef diving in the Philippines where you can explore remarkable topography, enormous sea fans and carpets of soft coral covered with thousands of anthias.
+Day trips to Verde Island take you to some of the best reef diving in the Philippines where you can explore remarkable topography, enormous sea fans and carpets of soft coral covered with thousands of anthias.
 Overall, Puerto Galera is an excellent dive destination with something to offer both the complete novice and the seasoned professional.

 Start planning your dive holiday to the Philippines